Dabronzo/DJFlamingo/README.md

 **Font**

-- The project uses **Poppins** from google fonts as the first choice, and sans-serif.
+- The project uses **Poppins** from Google fonts as the first choice, and Sans-serif.

 **Images**